This is one of those series, the ones that pass my one-episode rule, and then completely fail when I get around to watching the whole thing.

 The main character, a young girl named Yui Komori, is sent to live in a mansion with six handsome young men, the Sakamaki brothers.
 As she soon learns, the Sakamakis are vampires, and she was actually sent to them as a “sacrificial bride.”
 What that entails: whenever any of them are feeling thirsty, she is the menu, the sole source of food for six vampires, all on her own.

-Just to be clear, there is nothing romantic or sexy about this arrangement.
+Just to be clear, there is nothing romantic or sexy about this arrangement, no matter the provocative poses the animators drew Yui in whenever she was being assaulted.
 The great, big, heaping amount of abuse that each of these overgrown leeches mercilessly and relentlessly piles onto this girl is staggering.
 The sadistic barrage of verbal, mental, psychological, emotional, and intimately physical – nothing needing blatant censorship but they do bite her all over her body – torment that the Sakamakis oh-so-nonchalantly inflict on Yui is both unending and without limit.
 To them, she is nothing but food, albeit food that can talk back to them, which means they can play with it.
 The poor girl has been ripped from her happy life by the unseen powers that be and locked into a situation with six highly abusive men, which promises to last right up until she dies.
 Either she will commit suicide, or they will eventually kill her.
 At which point, one of the brothers has a hall filled with all the past brides, whom he has turned into wax figures, and she will eventually join them.